GiuffreLab/awx-community-general-ee/README.md

 `execution-environment.yml`
 `requirements.txt`

+As I mainly built this to use only for managing `Proxmox`, the `requirements.txt` file only has what it needs for it to work with those kinds of hosts.
+If you want to enhance it for some of the many other roles within the `community.general` collection, just add the additional python packages you need to `requirements.txt`.

 You will then need to run the `ansible-builder` script to compile the image.

 Things you will want to have ahead of time is information about your container registration and the names and tags you wish to use.